- Brandfolder: #1 Best DAM System of 2023

 A digital asset is defined as, “anything that exists in a digital format and comes with the right to use;” this includes logos, photos, design files, PDFs, spreadsheets, marketing materials, videos, etc. That means digital content that does not come with the right to use is not considered an “asset.”

-Choosing the right digital asset management tool doesn’t need to be overwhelming.
-We’ve built our Brandfolder DAM software to work for all types of businesses, whether you're a small business or a large enterprise business, with features such as:
+We’ve built Brandfolder to work for all types of businesses, with features such as:

-Customization options to simplify processes and integrate with other software in your workflows
+- Customization options to integrate with other software in your workflows

-Not to mention, the ability to modify storage space and select add-on features makes us a suitable DAM for small businesses, large enterprise companies, and everybody in between.
-And our team is available to help you choose the right program for your needs and get set up with the software successfully.
+Not to mention, Brandfolder’s flexibility and scalability allow us to accommodate DAM for small businesses, support large enterprise companies and work with everybody in between.
+Our team is ready to help you choose the right program for your needs and get set up with the software successfully.

-To book a demo and learn more about how Brandfolder can work for your small to enterprise sized business, get in contact with us here.
+Book a demo and learn more about how Brandfolder can work for your teams.